 2. Be A Competitive Advantage

 Ideally, you are already a competitive advantage to your team.
 It's never too late to start if you have never thought about this.
 What is it that you can uniquely offer to your team that others cannot?
 Do you have a specific skill set?
 Are you knowledgeable in a certain area of business?
+How do you show your value at work?

 If you are a competitive advantage to your team, you have a better chance of keeping your job during a recession.